RMITLibrary/easy_cite/markdown/apa7thed.md

 Include either the author/company/organisation name in the author position.

-Include the video title in italics and describe the form type inside square parentheses e.g. [Video].
+Include the video title in italics and describe the form type inside square brackets e.g. [Video].

 Provide the exact URL in the retrieval statement.